 Our Motto To teach young people skills for life in a safe, fun and loving environment

-Camp Kidwell is owned and operated by the non-profit organization, Allegan County 4-H Clubs for almost 70 years as a youth camp and community facility.
+Camp Kidwell is a non-profit youth camp in Southwest Michigan.
+We have offered our community a wonderful facility and camp to kids for over 73 years!
 Our 150 acre facility is located on beautiful Eagle Lake near Bloomingdale, Michigan.
 In 1998, we expanded from just 8 acres to the current 150, which allowed us to add new facilities and become a year-round facility which serves youth groups, families, schools, and businesses.
 The expansion also kept nearly a mile of Eagle Lake shoreline undeveloped.
 Each year we host over 5,000 guests in programs such as summer, weekend and winter camps, school programs, family reunions, friendship gatherings, youth retreats, church fellowships, wedding, and business programs.
 We are licensed by the State of Michigan and accredited by the American Camp Association.Camp Kidwell is a non-profit youth camp in Bloomingdale (Southwest), Michigan.
 We offer a wide variety of programs including: summer camp, team building/School, community events, facilities rentals, and so much more.
-Please check out the site and hopefully you find all the information you are looking for, but if you have questions or need more information, please"contact us" we would LOVE to hear from you!

 Our organization was created in 1949 as a Non-profit organization.
 As a non-profit organization with have a general membership(which is made up of individuals who want to be part of the amazing things we do here at camp) and a Board of Directors who are elected by the general membership.
 Please see the list of our current Board of Directors.
 Additionally you can find a copy of our articles of incorporation and current by-laws.